 - Take the mixture out of the fridge and give it one more stir to agitate the now caked coffee at the bottom of your jar.
 If your jar is too thin to do this with a spoon, swirl the jar around instead.
 The point of this is to be able to get the coffee at the bottom of the jar somewhat suspended in solution, since it will make filtering easier.

 - If you have a fine mesh strainer, place it over the bowl and pour all of the coffee into it.
-Wait a few minutes to let the coarse grounds drip a bit more water.
-You can also manually move the filter to speed this up.
+Wait a few minutes to let the coarse grounds drip a bit more liquid.
+You can also manually move the strainer up and down to speed this up.

-- Filter the coffee through an Aeropress.
+- Filter the coffee through the Aeropress.
 With a normal Aeropress you can get about 250g of liquid in the body, so you’ll need to filter 3 times for the above recipe.

 Notes